MicrosoftDocs/Advertising/advertising/bingads-13/guides/performance-max.md

 For targets you must use the [BiddableCampaignCriterion](../campaign-management-service/biddablecampaigncriterion.md) object, although you cannot set any bid adjustment.
 For target exclusions, use the [NegativeCampaignCriterion](../campaign-management-service/negativecampaigncriterion.md) object.

 > [!NOTE]
-> Performance Max campaigns do not support any other campaign level criteria e.g., Age, Gender, Device, Product Scope, Profile, or Store criteria.
+> Performance Max campaigns do not support Product Scope, Profile, or Store campaign level criteria.
 To further refine your audience, you can indicate your preferences to us using [audience groups](#apply-audience-groups).
 Although with standard Microsoft Shopping campaigns you can filter a subset of your product catalog via the [ProductScope](../campaign-management-service/productscope.md) criterion, product scope criteria are not supported with Performance Max campaigns.
 You can refine the product catalog with [listing groups](#apply-listing-groups).

 Call the [AddCampaignCriterions](../campaign-management-service/addcampaigncriterions.md) operation to set the campaign level criteria.